-- 86. New Clause 12X establishes the procedure to be followed by an investigating officer where a person suspected of or charged with committing an offence makes an oral admission.
-Such a person suspected of or charged with committing an offence who makes an oral admission must immediately be cautioned by the investigating officer that he is not obliged to say anything unless it is voluntary and that anything he says would be recorded and tendered into evidence.
-The investigating officer must also immediately make a note in his pocket diary and police station diary of any oral admission made by the suspect to him.
+87. Clause 12X states the procedure to be followed by an investigating officer where a person suspected of or charged with committing an offence makes an oral admission.
+Such a person suspected of or charged with committing an offence who makes an oral admission must immediately be cautioned by the investigating officer.
+The investigating officer must record the oral admission by video or oral recording and also immediately make a note in his pocket diary and police station diary.
 Such note must be read to the person who would be asked to sign it along with the police officer taking the note.
-If a suspect refuses to sign the note then a written record must be taken of the request being made and such refusal to accede to the request. - 87.
-If it is not practicable to make an immediate note of the oral admission then the investigating officer must as soon as reasonably practicable, make a note of the oral admission in his pocket diary and police station diary.
-Such note made in the police station diary must be read to the person in the presence of a senior police officer (in rank) to the investigating officer which the person would be required to sign along with the senior police officer (in rank) to the investigating officer.
+If a suspect refuses to sign the note then a written record must be taken of the request being made and such refusal to accede to the request.

+- 88. If it is not practicable to make an immediate note of the oral admission then the investigating officer must as soon as reasonably practicable, make a note of the oral admission in his pocket diary and police station diary.
+Such note made in the police station diary must be read to the person in the presence of a police officer senior in rank to the investigating officer which the person would be required to sign along with the police officer senior in rank. - 89.
 However, if the person refuses to sign the note as required then a written record must be taken of the request made and the person's refusal.
-Additionally, if the person is unable to affix his signature then the investigating officer must read the oral admission to the person and request the person to put their mark or thumbprint on it with the oral admission also containing a declaration that it was read to the person which he appeared to understand and agree to.
+Additionally, if the person is unable to affix his signature then the investigating officer must read the oral admission to the person and request that the person put their mark or thumbprint on it.
+The oral admission shall also contain a declaration that it was read to the person and he appeared to understand and agree to it.